 ← All work

 Outcome

 Loadout raised its seed round using the deck I designed.
-The platform shipped with a frontend that matched the original designs because I built it myself, removing the usual translation loss between design handoff and implementation.
-The design-to-code pipeline (Figma → Figma Make → Cursor → dev handoff) compressed the build timeline.
-Instead of iterating through rounds of implementation feedback, the devs received working frontend code with the design decisions already in place.
-The brand system carried through from the product UI to the pitch deck to the marketing site, keeping everything consistent without requiring alignment meetings or brand documentation.
+The platform shipped with a frontend that matched the original designs because I built it myself.
+The brand system carried through from product UI to pitch deck to marketing site, keeping everything consistent without requiring alignment meetings or brand documentation.

 Building the frontend myself changed how I designed.
-Every layout, interaction, and responsive decision was weighed against implementation cost, which cut speculative complexity early and meant the Figma files were honest about what would ship.
+Decisions that would normally surface as handoff friction got resolved at the Figma stage, because I knew what would actually be expensive to build.
 The pitch deck reinforced something I keep seeing: the best decks show the product, they don’t explain it.
 Because I’d already built the brand and UI, the deck featured real screens, and investors were evaluating the actual product experience rather than a promise of what it might become.

+← All work